domschl/HuggingFaceGuidedTourForMac/README.md

-# HuggingFace and Deep Learning guided tour for Macs with Apple Silicon
+# HuggingFace and Deep Learning guided tour for Macs with Apple Silicon (Version 2)

 A guided tour on how to install optimized `tensorflow` and `pytorch` on Apple Silicon Mac and how to use `HuggingFace` large language models for your own experiments.

 We will perform the following steps:

-- Install `homebrew` and `miniconda` (a minimal version of `anaconda`)
+- Install `homebrew`
-- [Optionally] install tensorflow with metal optimization (from Apple's conda repos)
+- Install tensorflow with and Apple's metal pluggable metal driver  optimizations
-- Install pytorch with MPS (metal performance shaders) support (make sure to install v.
-2.x)
+- Install pytorch with MPS (metal performance shaders) support
 - Install `jupyter lab` to run notebooks
 - Install `HuggingFace` and run some pre-trained language models using `transformers` and just a few lines of code within jupyter lab.

+> **Note:** Previous versions of this guide used conda and specific conda chanels to install custom version of pytorch and tensorflow and its support software.
+This kind of special versions are _no longer required_!
+The recommendation is to uninstall conda and use Python's `venv` to install the required softare.
+See bottom of this readme for uninstallation instructions for `conda`.

 ## 1. Preparations